Serverless CI/CD enables you to automatically test and deploy services from Github.

 - Login to https://app.serverless.com/.

-- Navigate to the app which contains the service you want to deploy.
+- Navigate to the app which contains the service you want to deploy and click the menu icon (...) on the right hand side and choose "settings"

-- In the “repository connection” section, click “connect to Github” and follow the instructions to authenticate with Github and install the Serverless Framework app.
+- In the “connect to git” section, click “connect to Github” or "connect to BitBucket" and follow the instructions to authenticate and install the Serverless Framework app.

-- In the “build settings” section, select the repository and base directory containing your service.
+- In the “repository settings” section, select the repository and base directory if needed containing your service.
 The service name specified in the serverless.yml must match the service you are configuring.

 That’s it!
 You do not have to create any configuration files in your repository or define your test commands or your